mlhartme/stool/client/documentation.md

 #### Examples

-Create one stage `foo` for one war file in the current Maven Project: `sc create foo` Create stages for all wars in a multi-module Maven Project: `sc create _.foo`
+Create one stage `foo` for one image file somewhere below the current directory: `sc create foo` Create stages for all images in a multi-module Maven Project: `sc create _.foo`

 ### sc-attach